DMDD-Group08/project-3/README.md

 - Only existing sellers can fetch categories and add products.
 - Only existing store managers can update the status of the stores.

+## SCRIPT RUNNING RULES

+The Below shows the order in which the scripts must executed:

+- The required users and grants must be given, the following scripts must be executed in the order mention:

+- admin_grants.sql: creates the admin to perform the ddl and dml operation.

+- DDL_DML.sql: The DDL script should be executed first so the required entities are created before executing the DML and other scripts.
+The DML Scripts are now executed so that the required values in inserted in each tuple of the corresponding entity.

+- customer_script.sql, seller_script.sql store_script.sql: user specific scripts should be executed.

+- views.sql : The required views are now created by executing the views scripts.
+The views must be executed in the order in which they were created in the script file, the name of the script file is.

 ## Conclusion

 The proposed solution aims to address the challenges associated with returns and refunds in supply chain management.
 By implementing a comprehensive online transaction management system and adhering to predefined business rules, we strive to optimize processes, enhance customer satisfaction, and reduce operational costs.